XeminoL/issue-tracker/README.md

 ## Notes

-I built this to practice writing a backend in layers instead of one big file.
+The purpose of this is to practice writing a backend in layers instead of one big file.
 A few things I focused on:

 - Tenant isolation is done in the base repository, which filters every query by